National Museum of Natural History

 Collections

-The museum holds more than 146 million objects and specimens, making it the largest natural history collection in the world.
-Approximately half of the collection is maintained at the Smithsonian’s Museum Support Center in Suitland, Md., which provides state-of-the-art conditions for storage and conservation of collections as well as a library and advanced research facilities.
+The museum holds over 148 million objects and specimens, making it the largest natural history collection in the world.
+Approximately half of the collection is maintained at the Smithsonian’s Museum Support Center in Suitland, Maryland, which provides state-of-the-art conditions for storage and conservation of collections as well as a library and advanced research facilities.

 Permanent Exhibitions

-- The Bone Hall features almost 300 vertebrate skeletons.
+• The Bone Hall features almost 300 vertebrate skeletons.
 It highlights the diversity and unity of every major group of vertebrates, supporting ideas of evolution and common ancestry.
-In the exhibition’s mobile app, Skin and Bones, 13 different skeletons come to life through 3-D augmented reality and tracking.
-The app shows how the specimens move or look in life or how their skeletons work.
+In the exhibition’s mobile app, Skin and Bones, 13 different skeletons come to life through 3D augmented reality and tracking.
+The app shows how the specimens move or look in life and how their skeletons work.

 Education and Outreach

-The museum offers a variety of educational programs for audiences of all ages.
+The museum offers a variety of educational programs for people of all ages.
 Visitors can engage onsite and online with scientists, collections and research that happens in the lab and in the field.

-Interactive educational activities are offered in Q?rius, The Coralyn W. Whitney Science Education Center, the museum’s innovative learning space for teens, educators and families.
-The space inspires young visitors to explore their world through a scientific lens by directly interacting with scientists and more than 6,000 specimens, including bones, minerals and fossils.
-Q?rius Jr. is a separate learning environment for children ages 10 and under using a diverse array of museum specimens.
-Free school programs for K–12 student groups are available on weekday mornings by reservation.
+The museum’s innovative learning space, Q?rius, The Coralyn W. Whitney Science Education Center, inspires students, families and educators to explore their world through a scientific lens by directly interacting with science experts and more than 6,000 specimens, including bones, minerals and fossils.
+School programs aligned with the Next Generation Science Standards are available for K–12 student groups on weekday mornings by reservation.

-The award-winning Youth Engagement through Science (YES!) summer internship enables high school students to work alongside Smithsonian experts, inside laboratories and out in the field.
+The award-winning Youth Engagement through Science (YES!) internship program pairs high school students with Smithsonian experts.
+Throughout the summer, students and mentors work together inside laboratories and out in the field exploring important scientific questions.

 About the Museum